tagsrock/En.CatLib.io/src/v1/guide/file-system.md

 ## File system

-> This article is translated by machine
+> This article is translated by machine , I would like to participate in [manual translation](https://github.com/catlib/en.catlib.io/blob/master/src/v1/guide/file-system.md)

 CatLib provides file system abstraction that allows an API to operate on multiple local (cloud storage) file storage systems.